Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Start from a [goofy] position.
 The footwork is the same as in a left-side pass.
 On step 2 prep to the left and on step 3 throw the hand to the right so the follower turns counter-clockwise.
-On 4 step into the slot and catch the follower's hand.
-On 5&6 do an anchor step while extending your left hand to grab the follower's right hand.
+Step 3 is a back drop so that your backwards body movement causes the follower to rotate counter-clockwise.
+On 4 don't walk into the slot if possible; step in place.
+On 5, catch the follower's hand.
+On 5&6 do an anchor step.
 You should end in a [open] position.

 #### Free spin leader pivot turn